Sage-Bionetworks-Workflows/dockstore-tool-rnaseq-utils/README.md

-# dockstore-tool-picardtools
+# dockstore-tool-rnaseq-utils
-Versioned Docker image and CWL tools for Picard Tools
+Versioned Docker image and CWL tools for RNA Sequencing analysis utilities

 # Description
 This repository contains the following tools: